SolomonBaarda/f21sm-lab/README.md

+# Sobel Edge Detection algorithm
+Image processing algorithm used for detecting the edges of shapes within an image Image processing algorithms are generally delightfully parallel – normally for each stage in the algorithm, each pixel can be processed independently
+The convolve method is the core function of this example – it takes a kernel of multiplier values, and for each pixel, it multiplies the nearby pixels by the kernel, sums the values, and sets the output pixel to that sum

 # Installation instructions
 1. Install [Docker Desktop](https://docs.docker.com/get-docker/) (or any other verion of Docker if you know how to use it)